DKT15/code-quiz-challenge/README.md

 ## Description

-I have created my project to demonstrate my knowledge of local storage, if statements etc. I haven't been able to completely finish it just yet, but this is a learning project so will go back to it!
+I have created my project to demonstrate my knowledge of local storage, if statements etc. I haven't been able to finish it just yet, but this is a learning project so will go back to it!
 Refer to the console in the Chrome dev tools to see what I have done.
 Refer to the code file to see the code.

 ## Table of Contents